Grocery Budget for a Family of 4 (Real Numbers)

 - Set a weekly number, not just a monthly one.
 A $900 monthly budget is about $208 a week.
 A weekly cap is easier to feel at the register than a monthly one you only check at the end.

 - Write it down where you will see it.
-Put the weekly cap on your phone, or run it through a budget planner so groceries sit next to the rest of your spending instead of floating loose.
+Size the target to your household with the grocery budget calculator, then put the weekly cap on your phone and run it through a budget planner so groceries sit next to the rest of your spending instead of floating loose.

 A common rule of thumb is 10 to 15 percent of take-home pay for all food, with groceries being the bulk of that.
 If your household brings home $5,000 a month, $500 to $750 for groceries is a reasonable target before you factor in your kids' ages and your local prices.